 Smart algorithms look at capacity, skills, availability, and project needs to suggest the best assignments.
 AI weighs multiple factors at once to recommend assignments that balance speed with likelihood of success:

-- Vacation schedules: accounting for planned time off.
+- Vacation schedules: Accounting for planned time off.

-- Timezone differences: optimizing for global team coordination.
+- Timezone differences: Optimizing for global team coordination.

-- Skill proficiency: matching expertise to task requirements.
+- Skill proficiency: Matching expertise to task requirements.

 This cuts the admin work of balancing resources and matches talent to work based on data, not just who’s free.
 The platform lets AI assign the right people to the right projects, taking into account effort, level, availability, and skills.